Fig77/measuring-api/README.md

 rspec .
 ```

-- That's it, you app is lock and loaded!
+- To start server

 ```
 rails s
 ```

-Locally the system resouces can be accessed at the local base url, check console output to see where is it mounted.
+Locally the system resources can be accessed at the local base URL, check console output to see where is it mounted.
 Ej:

 ```
 http://localhost:3000